 But customers don’t ask for primary sources, and those stories sold.
 Throwaway bottles that went for $25-$45 were now Civil War Tear Catcher Booby Rods holding the salt remains of lost love!
-With that, a low quality 1905 bottle with no stopper all of a sudden is worth $200.
+With that, a low-quality 1905 bottle with no stopper all of a sudden is worth $200.

 But MAAAAYYYBEEE…you say

 Sure, maybe.
 History is fluid and dynamic, not static.
 New finds can always change our notions about a period, but they must be grounded in solid research and primary sources, not things we want to be true.
-I think we can definitively say there was no standard custom of tear catcher bottles in 19th-century Western Europe.
+I think we can definitively say there was no standard custom of tear catcher bottles in 19th-century Western Europe and the Americas.
 Could we find a one-off, eccentric example one day?
 Maybe, I don’t discredit the possibility, but even if we find that one Victorian lady trying to put her tears in a bottle, it doesn’t make it a cultural institution.
 That one Russian nail account exists but doesn’t represent actual trends in nail art.